 As we head into the second week of October, we start seeing the effects of beginning to hit: cooler weather, leaves turning brilliant colors, and pumpkin spice lattes.
 But pretty soon it will be winter, with the leaves gone, the cold wind blowing, and, if last winter was any indication, your lawn covered with snow.
+Here are our tips for preparing your lawn for Winter.

 To ensure your lawn is prepared to hibernate during the winter months and grow healthy in the spring, there are several steps you can take right now.
 Here are our 6 tips for preparing your lawn for winter: